Resources for Online Learning

 - HCC's Student Training Course Site - step-by-step tutorials for using tools.

-- IT Helpdesk - assistance with login issues, technical difficulties and use of tools.
+- Technology Service Center - assistance with login issues, technical difficulties and use of tools.

 2. Check Out HCC's Student Support Services